joaodlf/joaodlf/content/post/on-google.md

 * Calendar.
 * Heating my house (how have we gotten here?)

-Safe to say I depen(ded) on Google.
-It's really easy for it to happen.
+Safe to say I depend(ed) on Google...
+It's really easy for it to happen!
 Get this: **I paid absolutely nothing for all of the above**.
-Even the thermostat (Nest) was given to me for free as part of my heating system revamp, back in 2019.
+Even the thermostat (Nest) was given to me for free as part of a heating system revamp, back in 2019.

-Call me a cynic, but there ain't no such thing as a free lunch.
+Call me a cynic, *but there ain't no such thing as a free lunch*.
 I don't mind using Google for a few of these things, just not all of them.
-I don't think a single Google product is "evil", but the amalgamation of it all feels "evil".
+I don't think a single Google product is "evil", but the amalgamation of it all feels questionable.
 It's just a bit too much.

-I'm also aware that I depend on other companies, as well.
+I'm also aware that I depend on other companies.
 I'm typing this from an Apple laptop.
 I have an Apple smartphone next to me.
-Those I find harder to replace, but I am also a firm believer that the business model between Apple and Google is... vastly different.
-I know how much a Macbook and iPhone costs.
-It's not cheap.
-Also, my motivation here isn't entirely about privacy.
+Those I find harder to replace, but I also think that the business model between Apple and Google is... vastly different.
+I know how much a Macbook and iPhone costs: It's not cheap.
+Some of my motivations are also privacy related.

 ### Personal Email
 This one wasn't easy.
 I've been using Gmail for a long time now.
 I settled on a basic [Fastmail](https://www.fastmail.com) subscription, with a custom domain.
 The challenge was migrating everything away from the old Gmail.
 I'm slowly getting there, though.